 Special Income Circumstances

-Federal financial aid regulations specify that financial aid eligibility for is based on income earned in a previous tax year.
-For example, 2018-2019 financial aid eligibility is based on income and tax information for calendar year 2016.
-2019-2020 financial aid eligibility will require the use of 2017 tax return information.
+Federal financial aid regulations specify that financial aid eligibility is based on income earned in a previous tax year.
+For example, 2020-2021 financial aid eligibility is based on income and tax information for calendar year 2018.

 However, in some cases, like those listed below, a family's financial circumstances may have changed since the tax year information being used to complete the FAFSA.
-You may request that we evaluate your need based on an estimate of your more current financial situation.
-Results from the FAFSA must be on file with the California Lutheran University Office of Financial Aid before a special circumstance can be considered.
+You may request that we evaluate your need based aid on your more current financial situation.
+Results from the FAFSA must be on file with the Office of Financial Aid before a special financial circumstance can be considered.

 Examples of circumstances that may be considered include: